JennEYoon/learn-mldl/udemy/udemy-wcc/readme.md

   * Reading voice is definitely a robot.
 Usable but not as good as a human teacher.
     Mispronounce scikit-learn, coeff instead of coefficient

+  * "Actual One" is the correct folder, matches class examples.
+     Datasets are also in same working folder.